 I don’t really need a grant myself, but I love the idea of feeling like I am part of a broader lingcomm community!

-We applaud your sense of enthusiasm, and yes, you don’t need to apply for or recieve a LingComm Grant to be doing lingcomm, especially if you already have other sources of funds!
+We applaud your sense of enthusiasm, and yes, you don’t need to apply for or receive a LingComm Grant to be doing lingcomm, especially if you already have other sources of funds!
 You might also be interested in the LingComm Conference, other news and resources, and engaging with people interested in #lingcomm and @LingComm on twitter.

 What if I want to know more about lingcomm?